1. Raining cats and dogs

 - They didn’t go to the theme park because it was raining cats and dogs almost all day.

-2. face like thunder - being clearly very angry or upset
+being clearly very angry or upset

 - I don’t know what was happening, I just saw that a man with a face like thunder was chasing a little boy out of the grocer’s shop.

 - She didn’t say anything but her face was like thunder; she slammed the door as she left, and we haven’t seen her ever since.